MARS: Unleashing the Power of Speculative Decoding via Margin-Aware Verification: Limitations

 \section{Limitations}

 MARS focuses on adapting the verification rule based on local decision margins derived from the target model’s logits.
 While we demonstrate that a single global threshold performs consistently across a wide range of models and tasks, more fine-grained or context-dependent adaptation strategies may further improve robustness.
 In addition, our method operates at the token level and is designed to be fully plug-and-play with existing speculative decoding frameworks; exploring margin-aware decisions at higher semantic or structural levels is beyond the scope of this work.
-Finally, we primarily evaluate MARS under standard stochastic decoding settings, and its interaction with other decoding constraints or application-specific requirements warrants further investigation.